Release Your Kinetic Chain with Exercises for the Shoulder to Hand - Hardcopy Book

 And in each phase we show you how the biomechanics and kinetic chain relationships affect your swing.

-The focus of “Exercises for the Shoulder to Hand” is to develop and strengthen, not just your individual muscles, but also the inter-relationships and nerve responses between your various soft tissue structures – that is – your system of neuro-muscular communication.
+The focus of “Exercises for the Shoulder to Hand” is to develop and strengthen, not just your individual muscles, but neuro-muscular connections between your various soft tissue structures.

 Use this exercise to prevent the onset of syndromes like Tennis Elbow by releasing the muscles in the outer portion of your elbow joint - the lateral epicondyle area.
 These include the brachioradialis, extensor carpi radialis longus, and extensor carpi radialis brevis.